 the land of plenty

 I have a bottle of Chinese vodka here with me.
-It’s called Shanghai White.
+It’s called Shanghai White vodka.
 I got it at an airport.
 It’s from Chengdu.
 Oh, how I miss that place.

 And yet it’s called Shanghai White.
 On the bottle it says in Chinese 上海幻 – “Shanghai Fantasy”.
-I like Shanghai White better.
+I like the English name better.
 It sounds less tacky.

-As I’m pouring it into a glass it comes out just right, with big gulping sounds.
+Anyway let’s get back to our review.
+As I’m pouring Shanghai White vodka into a glass it comes out just right, with big gulping sounds.
 Vodka bottles should either have this sound or a built-in dispenser.
 Everything else is a turn-off.

-First things first: this vodka smells stronger than I had been anticipating.
-I find myself worried, but then it turns out that the taste is good.
-Actually, it’s very good.
-Shanghai White tastes a bit sweet, and it’s very, very soft.
-A smooth vodka.
+I was a bit surprised when Shanghai White vodka smelled stronger than I had been anticipating.
+I found myself worried, but then it turned out that the taste was good.
+Actually, it was very good.
+Shanghai White vodka tastes a bit sweet, and it’s very, very soft.
+A smooth, premium vodka, just a tad short of perfect.

 And then there’s the aftertaste.
-I like it when I have taken a shot of vodka, and then I breathe out through my nose and my head gets filled with an aroma.
-When I eat something and the taste gets a little bit stronger after the vodka.
-When it makes my stomach feel warm.
+It happens when you swallow a shot of vodka and then you breathe out through your nose.
+If the vodka is good then your head will get filled with an aroma.
+I love that.
+I also like it when I eat something and the taste gets a little bit more prominent after the vodka.
+And when it makes me feel warm from the inside.

-Shanghai White does all of that in a very nice way.
+Shanghai White vodka does all of the above in a very nice way.
 I’m never quite sure whether my reviews are reliable at all, but I’m going to go ahead and give this one a perfect ten for its aftertaste anyway.

-Well, this vodka didn’t.
-Shanghai White is expensive, but it’s extremely good.
+Overall, Shanghai White vodka is expensive, but it’s extremely good.
+I just hope it’s still around.